open-contracting/deploy/docs/deploy/aws.rst

 #.
 If an MX record didn't exist, go to `S3 <https://s3.console.aws.amazon.com/s3/home?region=us-east-1#>`__ (otherwise, check your email):

    #.
 Click the bucket name
    #.
-Click the long alpha-numeric string (if there is none, double-check the earlier steps)
+Click the long alphanumeric string (if there is none, double-check the earlier steps)
    #.
 Click *Download*
    #.
 Copy the URL in the downloaded file
    #.
 Open the URL in a web browser